udel-cbcb/alphafold2_on_biomix/README.md

 # alphafold2_singularity_on_biomix
 This repository hosts information about running AlphaFold2 on [BIOMIX HPC cluster](https://bioit.dbi.udel.edu/BIOMIX/BIOMIX-cluster.html) using singularity.

-We have installed [AlphaFold2](https://github.com/google-deepmind/alphafold) on BIOMIX HPC Cluster according to [alphafold_singularity](https://github.com/prehensilecode/alphafold_singularity).
+We have installed [AlphaFold2](https://github.com/google-deepmind/alphafold) on BIOMIX HPC Cluster based on [alphafold_singularity](https://github.com/prehensilecode/alphafold_singularity).

 ## Run as a Slurm job on BIOMIX HPC cluster
 See the example job script [`alphafold2_on_biomix_slurm.sh`](https://github.com/chenchuming/alphafold2_on_biomix/blob/main/alphafold2_on_biomix_slurm.sh).